sparcopen/opencon/README.md

 ### Including others

-By default, only a fraction of the people included in a repository will be included.
+By default, only a small fraction of the people included in a repository will be included.
 To reach out to more you can:
 * "@" them directly by name
 * "@" them by team name:
  * @sparcopen/oc-opencon
  * @sparcopen/staff-opencon

+NOTE: Many OC members will not see messages by default.

 ### Assigning